ahw/vim-hooks/README.md

 Introduction
 ============
+This is a Vim plugin that lets you automatically execute arbitrary shell scripts after specific `autocmd` events are fired while editing certain files.
+It does this by looking for specially-named scripts  in your current working directory (as well as `~/.vimhooks/`) that have names like `.bufwritepost.vimhook.rb` or `.cursorhold.vimhook.sh` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.

+VimHook scripts, which I refer to as "hook scripts," or just "hooks" throughout this document, can live at the project level or at a global level in `~/.vimhooks/`.
+They can be disabled by appending ".disabled" to the filename.
+Finally, although I'm getting a little ahead of myself here, the `:ListVimHooks` command provides a listing of all enabled and disabled hook scripts available in a particular session and from there, each hook can easily be toggled on and off interactively.

-This is a Vim plugin that looks for specially-named scripts in your current working directory (as well as `~/.vimhooks/`) that have names like `.bufwritepost.vimhook.rb` or `.cursorhold.vimhook.sh` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
-I wrote this plugin specifically to ease the write-save-switch-reload pain of web development, and my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim (see obnoxious flashing gif below), though I have a feeling there are a lot of other interesting use cases out there (recently I've added the ability to use Vim as a sort of REPL).
-If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this is for you.
+I wrote this plugin specifically to ease the write-save-switch-reload pain of web development, and although my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim (see obnoxious flashing gif below), I have a feeling there are a lot of other interesting use cases out there.
+Recently I've added the ability to use Vim as a sort of REPL.
+If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this plugin is for you.

 In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use **vim-hooks**, what additional options are available, and what commands the plugin exposes.
-If you are not familiar with `autocommand`s in Vim, try `:help autocommand` for an overview.
+If you are not familiar with `autocommand`s in Vim, run `:help autocommand` for an overview.

 Demos
 =====